jeredw/eniac-chess/easm.md

                      │ EX->MOVSWAP │
                      └─────────────┘
 ```
 In this diagram, time flows from top to bottom.
 To ensure that the receive on MOVSWAP is executed when RF is sending we need a dummy program to delay one cycle.
-The bigger wrinkle is that program lines are bidirectional.
-Whenever a pulse appears on `p-opswapAB` it is transmitted to `p-opswapAC` as well.
-We need a way to isolate the users of a subprogram.
+The bigger wrinkle is that program lines are just wires, so they're bidirectional.
+Whenever a pulse appears on `p-opswapAB` it is transmitted to `p-opswapAC` as well, so we need a way to isolate the users of a subprogram.
 This problem was understood by the original ENIAC programmers and is discussed at Goldstine XI-10.
 The answer is a device called a pulse amplifier, which is basically a [vaccuum tube diode](https://en.wikipedia.org/wiki/Diode#Vacuum_tube_diodes).
 These were built into units with 11 channels, originally to allow connections between data busses, but were very useful in isolating programs in this way.
 Historical documents indicate that eight pulse amplifier units were eventually built, so the simulator supports 88 pulse amplifier channels.

 Chessvm uses pulse amplifiers to share many sequences and thereby save a large number of accumulator programs.
 For example, almost every instruction begins by saving some other accumulator to EX.
 We can't use up one EX program for each instruction, so instead we share a single program called `{p-loadex}` that loads EX from `{d-main}`, calling it through a pulse amplifier wherever needed.